learn-co-students/py-lists-with-maps-data-science-intro-000/README.md

 buenos_map
 ```

 > [Folium](https://github.com/python-visualization/folium) is a mapping library built on Python.
 We created a representation of a map, by referencing the `folium.Map` function and passing through a list.
 That list represents the latitude and longitude, just like we saw previously.
-The map object is stored as the variable `buenos`.
+The map object is stored as the variable `buenos_map`.
 Since `buenos_map` is the last line of a cell, the map is displayed.

 Now we can also add a marker to this map.
 For now, let's start by adding a marker for our Buenos Aires coordinates.